SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/index.md

 The **Layouts** list displays any existing screen layouts (usually the default layout), with a preview screen on the right.

-* Fields: Here you can find all available data fields for the selected screen layout.
+* Fields: Lists all available data fields for the selected screen layout.
 Use the filter function to find specific fields.

 * Elements: Lists all non-data screen elements such as labels, dividers, links and, buttons.

 * Settings: Customize appearance of individual field.